Heciel Nieves Bonilla, News Editor

 Bowen — a third-year history and mass communications student — won with 44%, or 634 votes, according to the SGA.
 They noted “record-breaking” participation with 1,441 total votes cast.

-Bowen wrote in an email that she has congratulated her fellow electeds for senators and other positions, and is grateful for the conversations she has had with students and her fellow student government members.
+Bowen stated in an email she has congratulated her fellow electeds for senators and other positions, and is grateful for the conversations she has had with students and her fellow student government members.

 “I’ve been in SGA for three years, and I have never felt so inspired by and proud of a group of senators, and I know we will make a really great team,” Bowen stated.
 “SGA is here to help in any way we can, and we have a huge team of hard-working and passionate Senators, so please never hesitate to connect with us.”